 India is one destination where you'll want to have travel insurance.
 However, if you're planning a trip to India, then it's most likely not going to be your first rodeo.
 So, I won't lecture you on how important it is or why you need it.

-Instead, I'll explain why I recommend using World Nomads Travel Insurance.
+Instead, I'll introduce to you HeyMondo Travel Insurance.
 I learned the hard way the value of a quality insurer when my entire backpack got stolen in Barcelona in 2015.
-Since, I've used these guys for my global adventure travel insurance needs because they cover me for the things I actually want, like hospital cover, accidents, theft, and travel delays.
+Since I've used these guys for my global adventure travel insurance needs because they cover me for the things I actually want, like hospital coverage, accidents, theft, and travel delays.

 7. Packing Cubes

 Packing cubes are a traveler's essential these days!
 Using individual, lightweight, zip-up cubes allows me to organize all of my clothes within my bag easily.
 The biggest perk of using packing cubes is that I never have to rummage through a backpack trying to find a specific t-shirt or pair of pants tangled up in a charger cable ever again.

 Packing cubes also allow you to visually and practically organize all of your India packing list essentials so you know if you've forgotten something.